-2020 UPDATE: The West Virginia Supreme Court acknowledged, with approval, that a formerly disbarred attorney had successfully worked as a paralegal during his disbarment.383 The factor weighed in favor of reinstatement.
+In a 2019 decision, the West Virginia Supreme Court acknowledged, with approval, that a formerly disbarred attorney had successfully worked as a paralegal during his disbarment.452 The factor weighed in favor of reinstatement.
 LAWCLERK's standards are stricter than this guidance.
-While the recent case demonstrates that disbarred West Virginia lawyers may work as paralegals under supervision, LAWCLERK does not permit disbarred or suspended attorneys to serve as Lawclerks.
-Thus, LAWCLERK comports with, and is more restrictive than, West Virginia law.
+While case law demonstrates that disbarred West Virginia lawyers may work as paralegals under supervision, LAWCLERK does not permit disbarred or suspended attorneys to serve as Remote Associates.
+Thus, LAWCLERK comports with West Virginia law.